-Download the application planning document, which has a link to the online application.
-(The application link works only during the application period.)
+To get started, download the application planning document, which includes a link to the online application.
+If you’re ready to apply, click the button below.

 “Our wildflowers allowed us to promote native wildflower gardening and educate our visitors about the importance of Florida’s native insect pollinators.” – Central Florida Zoo & Botanical Garden

 Seedlings for Schools

 Wildflowers and classroom resources for Florida schools are provided through this program.
 Grants include $50 worth of plants, classroom resources and professional guidance on garden establishment.
 Grants are awarded in July; plants are shipped in September in time for the new school year.
 Teachers who are awarded grants are eligible to receive more wildflowers in the spring if fall gardens are successfully established and cared for.